Thinly sliced chicken breasts are cooked to tender and then smothered with salsa and cheddar cheese in this 10-Minute Salsa Chicken recipe.

-Of course I knew it was a school day for Will the other day, but I felt like there was still plenty of time before the rush and routine of getting ready to go.
+Of course, I knew it was a school day for Will the other day, but I felt like there was still plenty of time before the rush and routine of getting ready to go.
 I was sitting on the couch, Will on my lap, watching something forgettable when it struck me: It was nearing noon and he needed to eat lunch and be out the door.
 Paige was still napping peacefully.

-So off to the kitchen I went.
+Off to the kitchen, I went.

-It was ready in just minutes.
+It was ready in minutes.

 And yes, he gobbled it down as anticipated.

-- 1 tbsp olive oil I prefer extra light for this
+- 1 tbsp olive oil, I prefer extra light for this

-- 1 lb boneless skinless chicken
+- 1 lb boneless, skinless chicken

-- 6 tbsp salsa divided
+- 6 tbsp salsa, divided

-- 6 tbsp extra sharp cheddar divided
+- 6 tbsp extra sharp cheddar, divided

-Heat the olive oil in a large skillet.
+- Heat the olive oil in a large skillet.
 Wash the chicken and slice into two thin cutlets.
 Salt and pepper liberally.

 - Add the chicken to the pan and cook for about 3-4 minutes on each side until cooked through.
 Place 1 tbsp of salsa on each piece and spread it along the length of the chicken.
 Cover and cook for 1 minute.